Manicule: In print

-Its popularity declined toward the end of the nineteenth century, perhaps due to its oversaturation in advertising.
+Its popularity declined toward the end of the 19th century, perhaps due to oversaturation in advertising.
 By the 1890s, it was used more often for ironic effect.
 Sherman (2005) argues that as the symbols became standardised, they were no longer reflective of individuality in comparison to other writing, and this explains their diminished popularity.
+As they were replaced by simpler arrows, the pointing hand became associated with the past and is sometimes used as part of an old-fashioned or "vintage" aesthetic.
+The manicule became obscure enough that it was omitted from many typefaces, being left to specialist faces containing dingbat characters.
+More recently, OpenType computer fonts have begun to include custom manicules in their repertoire.